US warns Pacific islands about Chinese bid for undersea cable project: sources

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+Under the Compact of Free Association, a decades-old agreement between the United States and its former Pacific trust territories, Washington is responsible for FSM's defence.

-A spokesperson for the Nauru government said bids were being examined and that stakeholders were addressing "technical and administrative issues" to ensure the project progresses, without elaborating.
+A spokeswoman for the Nauru government said bids were being examined and that stakeholders were addressing "technical and administrative issues" to ensure the project progresses, without elaborating.

 The US State Department's Bureau of East Asian and Pacific Affairs did not respond to requests for comment.